Sylvie Tellier

-Sylvie Tellier (born 28 May 1978) is a French television personality, businesswoman, and former beauty pageant titleholder who was crowned Miss France 2002.
+Sylvie Tellier (born 28 May 1978) is a French television personality, businesswoman and beauty pageant titleholder who was crowned Miss France 2002.
 Previously, Tellier had been crowned Miss Lyon 2001, becoming the seventh woman from Rhône-Alpes to be crowned Miss France.
 As Miss France, Tellier also competed at Miss Universe 2002.

 From 2007 to 2022, Tellier served as national director of the Miss France Committee.

 Early life and education

 Tellier was born in Nantes to parents from Normandy.
 She was raised in Les Sables-d'Olonne, and grew up in a family of modest means.
 After receiving a DEUG in law from the University of Nantes, Tellier moved to Lyon to attend Jean Moulin University Lyon 3.
 She ultimately graduated from the school with a master's degree in private law, specializing in business law and tax law.

 Pageantry

 Early pageantry

 Tellier first began competing in pageantry in 1997, after being encouraged by the mother of her boyfriend at the time to compete in Miss Vendée 1997.
 She went on to win the title, which qualified her to compete in Miss Pays de la Loire 1997, a qualifying pageant for Miss France.
 Tellier went on to place as the first runner-up, behind winner Caroll Parfait.